-Border chaos reverberates deep in America’s heartland
+‘There’s no control’: Border chaos invades America’s heartland

 The Biden administration has announced plans to ramp up pressure on the cartels that control the smuggling of people and drugs into the U.S.

-On Wednesday, the Treasury Department announced it had designated Sergio Valenzuela Valenzuela and seven of his associates under the Kingpin Act, effectively freezing their assets held in the U.S.
+The Treasury Department announced Wednesday that it had designated Sergio Valenzuela Valenzuela and seven of his associates under the Kingpin Act, effectively freezing their assets held in the U.S.

-The government says Valenzuela Valenzuela is a player in the Sinaloa Cartel and moves heroin, methamphetamine and fentanyl out of Nogales, in Sonora, Mexico, right across the border from Nogales, Arizona.
+The government says Mr. Valenzuela Valenzuela is a player in the Sinaloa Cartel and moves heroin, methamphetamine and fentanyl out of Nogales, in Sonora, Mexico, right across the border from Nogales, Arizona.

-Prosecutors also unsealed a set of three-year-old drug trafficking charges against Mr. Valenzuela Valenzuela.
+Prosecutors also unsealed a set of 3-year-old drug trafficking charges against Mr. Valenzuela Valenzuela.

-Sheriff Carpenter said in his community, drugs are tied to guns.
+Sheriff Carpenter said drugs are tied to guns in his community.

-He said they’re seeing addicts steal firearms and trade them as payment for drugs, putting more weapons in the hands of dealers.
+He said addicts steal firearms and trade them for drugs, putting more weapons into the hands of dealers.

 It’s not just border matters.